 Freddie Mac's Variable Liquidity Pricing provides an incredibly useful liquidity facility for tax-exempt bonds.
 The Variable Liquidity Pricing facility has both a fixed-rate component, which lasts for five years, and a variable-rate component, which resets every 90 days.
 This liquidity facility is available for both retail bond credit enhancements (immediate funding and forwards) and Tax-Exempt Bond Securitization (TEBS) transactions, and is available for eligible mixed-use properties.

-Sample Freddie Mac Terms For Variable Liquidity Pricing
+Sample Freddie Mac Terms For Variable Liquidity Pricing in 2023

 Eligible Transactions: Targeted Affordable Housing (TAH) retail bond credit enhancement transactions involving immediate fundings and funded forwards and Tax-Exempt Bond Securitization (TEBS) transactions.